 The Board considers that the existing Board composition and structure is appropriate for the Company’s current operations and stage of development.
-Directors’ details are listed in the Annual Report in the Directors Report, including details of their other listed entity directorships and experience, and ongoing security positions provided to the ASX.
+Directors’ details are listed in the Annual Report in the Directors’ Report, including details of their other listed entity directorships and experience, and ongoing security positions provided to the ASX.

 (b) Board skills and diversity

-The Board considered the merits of developing a Board Skills Matrix but has not undertaken this process for the year ended 30 June 2019 due to its stage of operations and the strategic review process being undertaken to determine the future of the Company.
-The qualifications and expertise of of Board Members are outlined in the Directors Report contained within each year’s respective Annual Report.
+The Board considered the merits of developing a Board Skills Matrix but has not undertaken this process for the year ended 30 June 2020.
+A skills matrix and diversity review will be considered again in 2021 to determine the Company’s position.
+The qualifications and expertise of Board Members are outlined in the Directors’ Report contained in every Annual Report.

 (c) Director Appointments

-Given the stage of the Company’s operations and the strategic review process being undertaken to determine the future of the Company and the heavy reliance on the experience of the members of the Board, no additional director appointment have been made during the year ended 30 June 2020.
-At the appropriate time, the Board will make decisions on the size and composition of the board, including assessment of necessary and desirable competencies of board members.
+No additional director appointment since the Board changed in August 2020.
+At the appropriate time, the Board will make further decisions on the size and composition of the board, including assessment of necessary and desirable competencies of board members.

-The full Board will determine who is invited to fill a casual vacancy after extensive one-on-one and collective interviews with candidates and thorough due diligence and reference checking.
+At any time the full Board is permitted to determine to fill a casual vacancy, normally would do so after extensive one-on-one and collective interviews with relevant candidates and other due diligence and appropriate reference checking.

 (d) Terms of appointment

-Non-executive directors are appointed pursuant to formal letters of appointment which, among other things, set out the key terms and conditions of the appointment, the Board’s expectations in relation to the performance of the director, procedures for dealing with a director’s potential conflict of interest and the disclosure obligations of the director, together with the details of the director’s remuneration.
+Non-executive directors are appointed pursuant to formal letters of appointment which, among other things, set out the key terms and conditions of the appointment, the Board’s expectations in relation to the performance of the director, procedures for dealing with a director’s potential conflict of interest, disclosure obligations and the details of the director’s remuneration.

-The Company has not established a formal director induction program as there is no current intention to appoint any additional directors.
-All current directors were informally given induction to their positions.
-The Board will consider the implementation of an induction program as part of its strategic review process being undertaken to determine the future of the Company.
+The Company does not have a formal director induction program and there is no current intention to appoint new additional directors at this time.
+The Board will consider the implementation of an induction program as part of any strategic review process undertaken.

 (e) Directors’ independence